iamskm/REST-API-to-Synapse-Analytics-Data-Engineering-End-to-End-Project/README.md

 - copying transformed data to synapse analytics using azure data factory polybase technology in which i used a storage event trigger

+The estimated time to complete this project is: 55 minutes

 The following Azure services has been used in this project.

 1. Azure Data Lake